-- 1 Click the Start button on the Windows taskbar. - In All Programs, select Sony Notebook Setup and then click Sony Notebook Setup.
+- 1 Click the Start button on the Windows taskbar. - 2 In All Programs, select Sony Notebook Setup and then click Sony Notebook Setup.
 The Sony Notebook Setup window appears.

 Tab Description About This Computer Displays system information, including memory capacity, serial number, and BIOS version.
 Initial Setting Selects the drive and device order you wish to use for loading the operating system.
 You can specify the hard drive as well as other drives inserted into your computer.
 You can change the volume of the sounds played while the operating system is loading.
 Power On Password Sets the password to secure your computer.
 If you use this option, remember the password at all times.
 If you forget the password, you cannot change this setting anymore, and you will not be able to start your computer.
 Device Disables ports or devices to release resources to the system.
 To change the port settings, select a port and click Settings in the Device tab.
-Bass Boost Turns the Bass Boost function on/off (only with headphones).
-You can also check the effect of the Bass Boost function by selecting a sound file sample and playing it.

 - 3 Select the tab for the item you want to change. - 4 Once finished, click OK.
-The item has been changed. - For more information about each option, click Help on the Sony Notebook Setup screen to display the help file.
+The item has been changed.

+For more information about each option, click Help on the Sony Notebook Setup screen to display the help file.